freedomotic/fd-developer-manual/docs/source/plugins/bind-things-state-to-web-services-data.rst

 Send a Freedomotic event
 ########################

-We want to read temperature value for London using Weather Underground APIs.
+We want it to the read temperature value for London using Weather Underground's APIs.

 This event changes the temperature value of a thing on the map